MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mysqlrequest-plugin.md

 ::: zone pivot="azuredataexplorer"

 The `mysql_request` plugin sends a SQL query to a MySQL Server network endpoint and returns the first rowset in the results.

-> [!NOTE]
-> The query may return more then one rowset, but only the first rowset is made available for the rest of the Kusto query.
+The query may return more then one rowset, but only the first rowset is made available for the rest of the Kusto query.

+> [!IMPORTANT]
-The `mysql_request` plugin is in preview mode, and is disabled by default.
+> The `mysql_request` plugin is in preview mode, and is disabled by default.
-To enable the plugin, run the [`.enable plugin mysql_request` command](../management/enable-plugin.md).
-See [.show plugin management commands](../management/show-plugins.md).
+> To enable the plugin, run the [`.enable plugin mysql_request` command](../management/enable-plugin.md).
+To see which plugins are enabled, use [.show plugin management commands](../management/show-plugins.md).

 ## Syntax